BISHAL095/greenatomy/greenatomy-sdk/README.md

 - `networkBytes` (optional, defaults to `0`)
 - `provider` (optional, used for the energy model PUE factor)
 - `region` (optional, used for the model tariff factor)
-- `externalCosts` (optional, collected by middleware when route handlers call `trackCost`; backend persistence is still being integrated)
+- `externalCosts` (optional, collected by middleware when route handlers call `trackCost`; the backend persists these costs to `ExternalCost` records)
 - `totalExternalCostUsd` (optional, sum of `externalCosts`)
 - `createdAt` (optional)